 - 8 oz bittersweet baking chocolate

-- 1/2 cup of water split in two
+- 1/2 cup water split in two

 - 2 Tbsp unsalted butter